 When can I accredit my programme?

-As part of our initial scoping work, HEE identified a significant number of advanced-level education programmes eligible for programme accreditation.
 To be able to accredit programmes whilst maintaining high standards the Centre is taking a phased approach.
 Initially, current advanced practice programmes, then legacy programmes.

 Since September 2020, several programmes have begun the accreditation process and gained accreditation, others are ongoing.